Progressive Conservative Party of Canada: Clark–Mulroney era

 In the late 1960s and 1970s, following Quebec's Quiet Revolution, the Progressive Conservatives recognized the need to increase their appeal to Canada's francophone population.
 At the same time, the Tories moved away from economic nationalism towards a neoliberal platform.
 Both movements culminated with Brian Mulroney becoming prime minister after the election of 1984.
 He led the Tories to a record 211 seats, and a majority of seats in every province.

 Mulroney had declared himself an opponent to free trade with the United States during the 1983 leadership campaign.
 But a growing continentalist sentiment among Canadian business leaders and the impact of the "Reagan Revolution" on Canadian conservative thought led Mulroney to embrace free trade.
 His government endorsed the recommendation of the 1985 Royal Commission on the Economic Union and Development Prospects for Canada that Canada pursue a free trade deal with the United States.

 Traditionally, it had been the Liberal Party that held a position of continentalism and the Conservatives who had opposed free trade with the United States in favour of economic links with the United Kingdom.
 With the dissolution of the British Empire and the economic nationalism of the Liberal Party under Pierre Trudeau, the traditional positions of the two parties became reversed.
 It was with this background that Mulroney fought and won the 1988 election on the issue of the Canada–United States Free Trade Agreement.

 Mulroney also made a promise to Quebecers, claiming that he would reform the Canadian Constitution so that Quebec would be willing to endorse the revised Constitution, which it did not in 1982, unlike Canada's other provinces.
 To do this, Mulroney promised that he would give Quebec distinct society status within a federal Canada with greater autonomy.
 This helped Mulroney garner substantial support from Quebec nationalists including Lucien Bouchard who joined the Conservatives claiming that providing Quebec with autonomy would be acceptable for Quebec to remain within Canada.

 Although the Progressive Conservative Party switched to neoliberalism, the party did retain its social progressive policies unlike other parties which advocated neoliberalism.
 Mulroney and the government pursued an aggressive environmental agenda under the aide of then-environmental policy advisor, present-day Green Party leader Elizabeth May.
 Mulroney and members of the U.S. government sparred over action on acid rain.
 In the end Mulroney managed to convince U.S. president Ronald Reagan to sign a treaty to reduce acid rain.

+Mulroney's government significantly boosted Canada's annual immigration targets, moving them up from around 84,000 to over 250,000 by the early 1990s, a major policy shift focusing on economic class via the points system, reflecting a broader strategy to grow the population and labor force.

-A number of economic and governance issues contributed to the fall of the Progressive Conservative party at the federal level in the 1993 federal election:
+A number of economic and governance issues contributed to the downfall of the Progressive Conservative party at the federal level in the 1993 federal election: